PRAJWALSJ/COVID-DataExploration-SQL-/README.md

 # COVID-DataExploration-SQL-
 Data Exploration of Covid dataset from ourworldindata.org website using SQL.
 This project includes calculation of attributes like DeathPercentage, PercentPopulationInfected, TotalDeathCount, RollingPeopleVaccinated etc. I believe more explorations can be done as the purpose of this project was to apply basic knowledge of SQL in exploring a real-life scenario(COVID-19 Outbreak).
 The queries cover basic SQL functions, window functions, and CTEs

+The dataset contains details of columns on cases, deaths, and vaccinations.
+For simplicity, I decided to split the dataset into two forms with Excel: CovidDeaths, and CovidVaccinations.
+The CovidDeaths dataset contained columns and records on cases, and deaths while the CovidVaccinations dataset contains only columns and rows regarding vaccinations and tests.
+The whole SQL project is executed on MySQL database management system.